-Camp Cocoon is a weekend camp for children and adolescents, ages 6-17, who have experienced the death of a loved one.
+Camp Cocoon is a camp for children ages 5 and up and their families who have experienced the loss of a loved one.

 Campers have the opportunity to meet other young people who are going through similar loss situations.
-While having fun in a safe and caring environment, campers begin to feel comfortable sharing their stories and learning from their peers who understand what it’s like to experience bereavement.
+While having fun in a safe and caring environment, campers begin to feel comfortable sharing their stories and connecting with their peers who understand what it’s like to experience bereavement.

 “They had fun and felt comfortable sharing about their mom who passed in March of this year.
 I’m glad this camp is available for children!
 I think this lets the kids know they are not the only one who have experienced losing their loved one.” - Parent of a camper

 Camp Cocoon gives young people the tools – both emotionally and spiritually – to deal with devastating changes.
 The camp experience helps participants develop from a feeling of loss to a celebration of life, from confusion to understanding, from cocoons to butterflies!

 2020 Camp Cocoon Details

 Dates: We have camps throughout the spring, summer, and fall season.
 2020 dates will be announced soon!

 Ages: 5 and Up (families are encouraged to come and participate)